 As a minimalist, I buy things with intention.
 That doesn’t only extend to clothes, items in the kitchen, furniture and homewares, but also what I use in the bathroom.
 Today, I’ll be focusing on cosmetics.
 Specifically, the ingredients to avoid in skincare.

 It shocks me how little of an emphasis we put on the type of cosmetics we use.
-You can read my thoughts on this topic in a previous article that I wrote.
+You can read my thoughts on this topic in another article that I wrote.

 Over a decade ago, I used to use products with harmful chemicals.
 Ones that would have me running in the opposite direction today.